ginbobby/SLEAPyTracks1250/README.md

 python SLEAPyTracks "path/to/your/video_dir/location/"
 ```

-Output can be found in "SLEAPyTracks/SLEAPyTracks_output"
+Default output location can be found in the video directory under "predictions/"

 Files are saved as csv files

-more options:
+### more options: ###

 direct output to different directory